 Dr. John Alexander McLean was born on the 27th of May, 1902 near Rodney (Elgin County), Ontario.
 He was the youngest of 4 children born to Donald McLean and the former Effie McLennan.
-His parents were farmers and his siblings were; Mary Bella, Maria and Tena.
+His parents were farmers and his siblings were; Mary Isabella McLean, Maria Agnes McLean and Tena Elizabeth McLean.
 According to the 1921 census, 2 of his sisters, Maria and Tena were school teachers in Aldborough Twp.
 Dr. McLean was educated at the Rodney Public and Continuation School.

 Dr McLean attended the University of Western Ontario and graduated M.D. on the 17th of October 1928.
 He spent the following year interning at Victoria Hospital in London, Ontario.